-- Use of another user's account to bypass restrictions placed on his or her account. - Intentionally utilizing a teacher or staff member's account to access school resources that are not intended for student use. - Knowingly making unauthorized changes that include but are not limited to grades, test scores, or student programs, and student data on internal or externally hosted systems. - Accessing, production and/or distribution of pornography or making pornography available on a system or server that is accessible by other users.
+• Use of another user's account to bypass restrictions placed on his or her account.

+• Intentionally utilizing a teacher or staff member's account to access school resources that are not intended for student use.

+• Knowingly making unauthorized changes that include but are not limited to grades, test scores, school programs, and student data on internal or externally hosted systems.

+• Accessing, producing and/or distributing pornography; making pornography available on a system or server that is accessible by other users.

+Bypassing a firewall, intrusion detection/prevention system or any security system or any security system designed to secure the network.
+Students will not use sniffing (unauthorized monitoring of network traffic/usage) or remote access technology to monitor the network or other user's activity.
+This includes, but is not limited to, sharing instructions, links, and/or shared documents on how to use proxy servers or any means to bypass any security systems.

-Multiple 2.24 violations or subsequent misuse of technology following a 2.24 violation
+Multiple 2.21 violations or subsequent misuse of technology following a 2.21 violation

-- 3.25 Major Dispute or Altercation: The willful act of participating in a disruption involving physical contact, with multiple participants in a major dispute or altercation.
-This may include gang-related activity as defined in Chapter 874, FL Statutes. - 3.26 Simple Assault Upon School Employee or Agent: Repeated intentional threats by word or acts to do violence to the person of another, coupled with an apparent ability to do so; and after having been disciplined in accordance with 2.18 of the Code for a first violation, doing a second (or repeated) act(s) which create(s) a well-founded fear in such other person that such violence is imminent, when the person committing the offense knows or has reason to know the identity or position or employment of the victim. - 3.27 Bullying/Cyber bullying: Systematically and chronically, inflicting physical hurt or psychological distress on one or more students or employees, often characterized by an imbalance of power and is unwanted, purposeful and repeated through written, verbal, nonverbal, physical behavior, electronic communication or the use of technology, by a student or adult that is severe or pervasive enough to create an intimidating, hostile or offensive environment and substantially interferes with the individual's school performance or participation.
+3.25 Major Dispute or Altercation: The willful act of participating in a disruption involving physical contact, with multiple participants in a major dispute or altercation.
+This may include gang-related activity as defined in Chapter 874, FL Statutes.

+3.26 Simple Assault Upon School Employee or Agent: Repeated intentional threats by word or acts to do violence to the person of another, coupled with an apparent ability to do so; and after having been disciplined in accordance with 2.15 of the Code for a first violation, doing a second (or repeated) act(s) which create(s) a well-founded fear in such other person that such violence is imminent, when the person committing the offense knows or has reason to know the identity or position or employment of the victim.

+3.27 Bullying/Cyber bullying: Systematically and chronically, inflicting physical hurt or psychological distress on one or more students or employees, often characterized by an imbalance of power and is unwanted, purposeful and repeated through written, verbal, nonverbal, physical behavior, electronic communication or the use of technology, by a student or adult that is severe or pervasive enough to create an intimidating, hostile or offensive environment and substantially interferes with the individual's school performance or participation.